 The digital world evolves every second, so how do we know what's trending at any particular moment?
-Introducing Google Trends, a handy tool for content creators and digital agencies that helps analyse what the consumers are searching for on the Search Engine.
+Introducing Google Trends, a handy tool for content creators and digital marketing agencies that helps analyse what the consumers are searching for on the internet.
 Today we will guide you through the basics of Google Trends and how it can benefit your content writing game.

 What Is Google Trends?

 I'm sure everyone in the world knows Google, the most popular search engine with more than 40,000 searches per second, which makes up to 3.5 billion searches per day!
 With such high usage, Google manages to collect behavioural search data from billions of users globally to improve user experience and cater to the best search results for each intent.

 How To Use Google Trends?

 Google Trends works more or less like an ordinary Search Engine.
-Type in keywords the way you do on Google and Google Trends will show statistical data of those particular search queries in detail.
+Type in keywords the way you do on Google on Google Trends, and it will show statistical data of those particular search queries in detail.

 The results will show the popularity graph for each keyword.
 You can also sort by region, time, industry, website link, video, or news posts.
 Also, you can compare the keyword with another as well.

 If you scroll down, you will see a map.
 This map shows the popularity of the keyword in each province or state of the specified country.
 It also suggests related keywords if you would like to conduct basic keyword research as well, how convenient!

 What’s the Use of Google Trends?

 The data explicit in Google Trends was compiled from the behaviour of billions of users around the globe, not from a poll that could be framed.
 No matter what the topic is, searches on Google will be recorded.

 One thing you can tell about Thai people's behaviour from looking through Google Trends data is the search for "lottery".
 Lottery in Thailand is announced every 1st and 16th day of each month.
 If you type this in Google Trends, the graph will appear to gain popularity on those exact days.